Alexandre de Lesseps: Award

 De Lesseps received the Fulbright Humanitarian Award in 2004 at the United Nations in New York.

 Personal life

-He is a descendant of Ferdinand de Lesseps, the famous French diplomat and entrepreneur who built the Suez Canal and started the Panama Canal.
+He is a descendant of Ferdinand de Lesseps, the French diplomat and entrepreneur who built the Suez Canal and started the Panama Canal.

-His fourth wife was Luann de Lesseps, an American television personality and former fashion model.
-With Luann he had two children, Noel and Victoria.
+His fourth wife was Luann de Lesseps, born Nadeau, an American television personality and former fashion model, with whom he has two children, Noël and Victoria.